yudanta/yudanta/README.md

 Currently I and my Friend (repapheng) are developing simple Indonesian NLP API backend as our weekend project under SemeruAI (our lab).
 Current progress can be seen here: https://fuse-id-nlp.herokuapp.com/docs

-🔭 I’m currently looking for new opportunity in machine learning, natural language processing, data engineering and backend engineering. <br>
+🔭 I’m currently looking for new opportunity in machine learning, natural language processing, data engineering and backend engineering role. <br>
 📫 Ping me at @akuyudanta (Twitter).

 <!--